Augmented Reality Development: Guide for Business Owners and Managers

 It's essential to test an AR app on all devices listed in the project documentation as emulators cannot substitute real devices when it comes to finding and eliminating possible issues within real world physical environments.
 Murphy's Law applies.
 All scenarios that can be imagined must be tested.

-4 Factors to Influence on Cost of AR App Development
+4 Factors to Influence on Cost of Augmented Reality App Development

-Is it expensive to create an augmented reality app?
-Let's look at the factors that influence AR development costs.
+Is it expensive to create an AR app?
+Let's look at the factors that influence Augmented Reality development costs.

 Development costs are usually 10 to 20% cheaper for iOS versus Android due to the complexities of Google's mobile app development platform.